Paper splitting

 Paper splitting is a method of preserving brittle papers often found in library and archival materials.
-In this process the front and back of a sheet of paper are split apart.
+In this process, the front and back of a sheet of paper are split apart.
 A piece of acid-free paper is placed between these two sides of an acidic sheet before the pages are reconnected.
 The intention is to reduce the acid deterioration in the paper.
 A paper-splitting machine has been developed, but is not in wide use.

+The sheet of paper to be restored is placed in a special bath so that it swells and harmful substances are washed out of the paper.
+Then the front and back are each covered with a gelatine-based lamination paper (backing paper), with the lamination papers being pressed together in a hydraulic press.
+The lamination papers are then pulled apart and the paper to be restored is split.
+As an alternative to the bath, two moistened lamination papers can be applied to both sides so that the moisture can penetrate the work of art.
+As the sheet swells, it can be pulled apart and split in half.
+A thin, acid-free and buffered Japanese paper (core sheet) is then glued in between under pressure, thus reconnecting the two original paper halves.
+Calcium carbonate in the core sheet bond acts as a buffer against future acids.
+In the final step, the laminating papers are removed again in an immersion bath with enzymes, dissolving the gelatine glue.